By Janna M. Hall | CEO, Leap Innovative Group

 Once tapped into, that confidence needs developing, and Gates believes there are countless way to make that happen.

 “When I was growing up, we didn’t have many ways to see musicians other than watching TV or seeing them in person.
+But nowadays, you have YouTube, and you can learn how to play an instrument from watching a video.”

 The biggest difference between his generation and the musicians of today, is that their opportunities to see live musicians up close are slimmer.
 We live in the digital age, and everything is done on the computer, including the consumption of art.
 To remedy this, Gates ensures they’ve seen live musicians up close and personal by playing his saxophone on the first day of class.
 Where many teachers would greet students one by one as they enter, Saxsmo Gates is in the zone, practicing the saxophone and not saying a word.
 He does this for as long as it’s necessary, and then discusses with the students what they just heard: the perfecting of a craft.